Bridge repair continuing on U.S. 40 - Register Herald

 New Impacts

 U.S. 40 Bridge Replacement – Over Bantas Creek, between S.R.
 726 and Pence Shewman Road.
-U.S. 40 will be closed for approximately 30 days beginning March 29.
-Traffic will be detoured via I-70 and U.S. 127.
+U.S. 40 will be closed for approximately 30 days, and traffic will be detoured via I-70 and U.S. 127.
+All work is scheduled to be completed in September 2021.

-U.S. 35 & U.S.127 Vegetation Clearing – On U.S. 35 near Verona Road and on U.S. 127 near Kaylor Road and near Antioch Road.
+U.S. 35 Culvert Repair – At Toby Road.
 Traffic will be maintained with arrow boards, traffic cones and/or flaggers.

 S.R.
-122 Ditching & Vegetation Clearing – Near Schul Road and near Lantis Geeting Road.
+122 Debris Removal & Vegetation Clearing – At Wayne Trace Road and at various locations between Gratis and the Butler County line.
 Traffic will be maintained with arrow boards, traffic cones and/or flaggers.

 S.R.
 177 Safety Improvement – At the intersection with Oxford Germantown Road.
 Intermittent lane restrictions may be in effect during daytime, working hours, and traffic will be maintained by flaggers.
 Additional restrictions will be in effect during the summer months, and the entire project is scheduled to be complete in September 2021

 S.R.
-732 Culvert Repair – Near Castle Road.
+503 Debris Removal – Near Lexington Road.
 Traffic will be maintained with arrow boards, traffic cones and/or flaggers.